premolab/GeoMLE/README.md

 # GeoMLE

-The latest version of the repository is available at the [link](https://github.com/stat-ml/GeoMLE).
+The latest version of the repository is available via the [link](https://github.com/stat-ml/GeoMLE).